aodin/image-quality/README.md

-image-quality
+Image Quality
 =============

-Automatically generate thumbnails for a range of qualities from a single source image
+Automatically generate thumbnails for a range of qualities from a single source image.